Antonio Serna-Sanz, Ph.D.

 Antonio Serna-Sanz is a Software and Application Support Specialist in EMEA.
 He is responsible for making the link between science and SCIEX products, helping our customers to better understand all the possibilities that SCIEX technologies can offer to make science possible.
 In his free time, Antonio enjoys cycling, for this is where he comes up with some of his best ideas for projects, talks, or solving problems.
 He also enjoys spending time traveling with his family.

-How would you describe what you do at SCIEX to your family and friends?
+How would you describe what you do at SCIEX?

 “I am responsible of making the link between science and SCIEX products, helping our customers to better understand all the possibilities that our SCIEX technologies offer to make science possible.”